Image-guided laser surgery becoming go-to option for epilepsy

-The standard surgery for epilepsy is an invasive, open-brain surgery.
+The standard surgery for temporal lobe epilepsy is an invasive, open-brain surgery.
 It involves removing parts of the hippocampus, amygdala or temporal lobe: parts of the brain that may have malformations or misfiring nerve cells that cause seizures.
 While effective, these surgeries may damage other functional areas of the brain and lead to cognitive issues and problems with vision.

-The University of Chicago Medicine is one of several medical centers in the country—and the only in Chicago—offering a less invasive, more targeted surgical treatment for epilepsy.
+The University of Chicago Medicine is one of several medical centers in the country—and the most experienced one in Chicago—offering a less invasive, more targeted surgical treatment for epilepsy.
 Peter Warnke, MD, and his team specialize in stereotactic surgery, in which doctors use three-dimensional images of the brain to plan procedures and guide their movements to a specific target area.
 Surgeons rely on images from a computed tomography (CT) scanner or magnetic resonance imaging (MRI) machine to follow the movements of their instruments as they operate, instead of creating a large opening in the skull to physically see it with their own eyes.

 As this happens, doctors continuously measure the brain's temperature via the MR images.
 The longer the heat is applied, the farther it spreads through the surrounding tissue.
 Once the necessary heat has fully covered the lesion, they stop and pull out the fiber through the skin.